 Stock photography grew quickly within the internet age, and it’s still a viable way to earn a little spending money.
 (After all, photography tends to be an expensive hobby).
 Stock photos are used by advertising agencies, websites, bloggers, publications and more.
-You can sell stock photos of pretty much any genre —to really gain some ground, try to shoot photos on subjects that aren’t yet well covered.
+You can sell stock photos of pretty much any genre — to really gain some ground, try to shoot photos on subjects that aren’t yet well covered.

 2. Sell an eBook

-Another way to share your photo-knowledge is to write and sell an eBook.
+Another way to share your photo knowledge is to write and sell an eBook.
 Look to see what’s already out there before deciding on a subject.
 Platforms through Amazon and Barnes and Noble make it possible to get your title in popular online stores.
-How-to guides often do well, but you’re only limited by your imagination.
+'How to' guides often do well, but you’re only limited by your imagination.

-3. Sell a travel guide eBook
+3. Create a travel guide

-Not into the how-tos?
+Not into the 'how tos'?
 If you’ve got a lot of photos of one location, from either your travels or because you live there, you can put together a travel guide to sell as an eBook.
 Include photographs of all the must-see locations along with a few travel tips.

-4. Sell a printed coffee-table style book
+4. Sell a printed coffee table style book

 5. Sell prints

-Selling online doesn’t mean just selling digital goods—you can sell prints too.
+Selling online doesn’t mean just selling digital goods — you can sell prints too.
 You can create your own website or sell them through a service.